 General Health Resources and Tools

-HealthLink is the University of Maryland Upper Chesapeake Health (UMUCH) community health improvement department.
-HealthLink nurses and health educators provide medical screenings and education programs through out the community.
-Free medical screenings include blood pressure, body fat/body composition, stroke assessment, sleep apnea assessment and more.
-Diabetes A1C tests, cholesterol tests, and bone density tests are also provided for a slight fee.
+HealthLink is the University of Maryland Upper Chesapeake Health (UMUCH) Community Health Improvement Department.
+HealthLink nurses and health educators provide medical screenings and educational programs through out the community.
+Free medical screenings include blood pressure, body fat/body composition, stroke assessment, sleep apnea assessment, and more.
+Diabetes A1C tests, cholesterol tests, and bone density tests are also provided for a small fee.
 Educational programs provided to the public include Kids Against Tobacco, Glow Germ, Tattoos and Piercings, Teddy Bear Clinics, and How Sweet it Is.
-To request HealthLink at your next event, contact Judy Lauer at firstname.lastname@example.org or 1.800.515.0044.
+To request HealthLink at your next event, contact Healthlink at 1.800.515.0044.

 UMUCH Public Health Screenings:

-Health Screenings are provided monthly on the UMUCH mobile van every 4th Tuesday of the month in the Harford Mall parking lot on the corner of Rt.
-1 and Rt.
-24, right in front of Macy’s from 4pm to 7pm.
+Health Screenings are provided monthly on the UMUCH mobile van every 4th Tuesday of the month at the Boulevard at Box Hill in Abingdon – 3491 Merchant Boulevard – in the parking lot off of 924.

 West Cecil Health Center and the Beacon Health Center are Cecil and Harford County’s only Federally Qualified Health Centers.
 Between these two sites, patients can access primary care, women’s care, mental health services, and dental services.
 All Federally Qualified Health Centers accept patients of all ages, income levels and insurance status, which means anyone can receive services regardless of whether or not they have insurance.
 All services are provided on a sliding scale fee.
 Se habla espanol.

 West Cecil Health Center, 49 Rock Spring Road, PO Box 99, Conowingo, Maryland.
 Tel: 21918;